top of page

 3. Deah's Community Service Award:

-Several awards will be given in this category.
 Specifically, the winners of this award will be individuals who:

-• Have worked hard throughout the year to support a community initiative in any under-served, immigrant/refugee community
+• Have worked hard throughout the year to support a community initiative in any underserved, immigrant/refugee community

 • Give freely and selflessly of their time to community activities